umbraco/UmbracoDocs/Reference/Management/Models/DataTypeDefinition.md

 Gets or Sets the parent `Content` Id as an `Int`.

 ### .Path
 Gets or Sets the path of the content as a `String`.
-This string contains a comma separated list of the anscestors Ids including the current contents own id at the end of the string.
+This string contains a comma separated list of the ancestor Ids including the current contents own id at the end of the string.

 ### .SortOrder
 Returns the given `Content` index, compared to sibling content.